kaodiridari/handlesPdf/ReadMe.txt

 Tool For Making Screenshots
 ---------------------------

+THIS WORKS ONLY WITH A SINGLE SCREEN.

 1. Choose the Window of which you want to make a screenshoot.
-	Press the button,
+	Press the button "Move mouse ...",
-	move the mouse (a cross) to the window, release the mouse button
+	move the mouse (a cross) to the window, release the mouse button on the background.
+On a grey background (128,128,128) the cross vanishes.
+That's fine.
-	and press then the confirm button.
+	Press then the confirm button ("Window chosen").
+	A rectangle is drawn around the page.
+Confirm.
 	This may lead to some misbehaviour of the target application.
+2. The dialog has probably vanished.
+ALT - TAB it.
 OR better do:
 1. Press 'Auto choose ...' (which doesn't anything automatic so far) choose the area of the screenshot (it's like in snipping tool).